A Flight to Remember, it’s like a soap in the skies…

 Hulk Rating: /10

 This review was added to the Jack Lemmon Blogathon run by Critica Retro and Widescreen World.
 Other reviews with this cast include Pamela Bellwood in Dynasty, Monte Markham in Dallas and Christopher Lee in Dracula AD 1972.
 I wrote a remembrance tribute to George Kennedy here.
-Olivia DeHavilland stars in The Swarm (1978).
+Olivia DeHavilland stars in The Love Boat and The Swarm (1978).
+Jack Lemmon stars in The Apartment.
+Lee Grant also stars in Airport 77, Voyage of the Damned, Omen II and in Buona Sera Mrs Campbell.
+Brenda Vaccaro stars in Once Upon A Time in Hollywood and Water.